 “If the goal is to prevent serious illness, we may not need as much fine-tuning vaccines each time a new version comes out.”

-It is basically shape-shifting, and the virus cannot predict how bad the next version will be. sub-strain omicron with its own unique mutations has been discovered.
+It is basically shape-shifting, and the virus cannot predict how bad the next version will be.
+A sub-strain omicron with its own unique mutations has been discovered.
 Although research is ongoing to develop next-generation vaccines that may offer greater protection against future mutations, they are not likely to be available anytime soon.

 The immediate solution is to get today’s shots into more arms.
 This will “reduce the chances for the virus to evolve and spawn new Greek letters we then need to worry about,” Jennifer Nuzzo, of the Johns Hopkins Center for Health Security said.